Cincinnati Teeth Whitening Services

 The procedure for teeth whitening is best performed in a dental office by a dentist who is trained in teeth whitening.
 The dentist will probably photograph your teeth so the whitening progress can be monitored.
 The dentist will also thoroughly examine your teeth, and ask questions about what has led to the need for whitening.

-There are two primary types of teeth whitening.
-Vital whitening is done on teeth that have nerves, while non-vital whitening is done on a tooth that has had a root canal – this tooth no longer has a live nerve.
+There are two primary types of teeth whitening: vital and non-vital.
+Vital teeth whitening is done on teeth that have nerves (read: are alive), while non-vital whitening is done on teeth that have had a root canal (read: not alive), because these teeth no longer have live nerves.

-A whitening gel, containing a form of hydrogen peroxided, is applied to the vital teeth surfaces.
+In vital teeth whitening, a whitening gel containing a form of hydrogen peroxide, is applied to the vital teeth surfaces.
 A special light causes the gel to activate, and as a result, the whitening action works more quickly.
 The process usually requires 1 to 3 appointments of 30 to 90 minutes each.
 Different stain types will respond differently.
+Vital teeth whitening is done with utmost attention to the health of the gums, inner teeth, tooth roots and nerves, so it can’t be too harsh, which is why it uses hydrogen peroxide instead of bleach, and why it isn’t performed on damaged teeth.
+What good are pearly white teeth if they’re damaged?

 Teeth whitening should not be considered a permanent solution – especially if you smoke or consume a lot of foods and drinks that contain staining agents.
 If you smoke or eat foods that are known to easily stain teeth, then you will find that another whitening treatment will be required before 12 months has passed.